docsforadobe/javascript-tools-guide/docs/user-interface-tools/managing-control-titles.md

 ## Title character width and justification

 - To override the automatically calculated title width, define a positive non-zero value for the `characters` property.
-This reserves enough space in the title area to hold the specified number of “X” characters.
-This is useful when an element’s title can change (for localized values, for instance) and you want to reserve enough space to fit all the expected values without truncation or affecting the overall layout.
+This reserves enough space in the title area to hold the specified number of "X" characters.
+This is useful when an element's title can change (for localized values, for instance) and you want to reserve enough space to fit all the expected values without truncation or affecting the overall layout.
   > ```default